Kapitalisti666/TradingBot/README.md

 This project's goal is to create a successful trading bot.
 The bot utilizes supervised learning techniques while placing bids and reinforcement learning techniques for closing.
+The bot is trained with DAX data.